AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->

-After you created a connection between a record type and a Workfront object type, you can connect individual records to objects in Workfront.
+After you create a connection between a record type and a Workfront object type, you can connect individual records to objects in Workfront.
 The Workfront fields you connected are automatically populated on the records you are linking the objects from.

 >[!NOTE]
 >